benjaminmodayil/benjaminmodayil/README.md

 # 👋 Hi I'm Benjamin Modayil

-I'm a Front-End Engineer in Apex, NC.
+I'm a Frontend Engineer in Apex, NC.

 ## About me